rchildree/furman/README.md

 python3 scripts/new_course.py
 ```

-Answer the prompts (code, title, term, meeting days, first/last day, holidays).
+Answer the prompts (code, title, term, meeting days, first/last day, final exam, holidays).
 The script creates `courses/<slug>/` with everything the course needs and registers it on the landing page.
 It also works non-interactively — see `python3 scripts/new_course.py --help`.

 A current course gets a short, stable slug from just its code — `LTN 110` becomes `courses/ltn110/`, so the URL is `/ltn110` regardless of which term it is.
 That means the URL keeps working, unchanged, the next time you teach it.